zfcampus/zf-apigility-doctrine/README.md

 Expanding Collections * in development *
 ---------------------

-You may include in the _GET[extractCollections] an array of field names which are collections to return instead of a link to the collection.
+You may include in the _GET[zoom] an array of field names which are collections to return instead of a link to the collection.

 ```
-    /api/user_data?extractCollections%5B0%5D=UserGroup
+    /api/user_data?zoom%5B0%5D=UserGroup
 ```